asifratul/culicoides_brevitarsis_manuscript_codes/005_dNdS_analysis_scripts/README.md

 1. Copy all required script files and the codeml control (CTL) template file into the working directory.

-2. Place **query CDS FASTA files** in the directory: query/
+2. Place **query CDS FASTA files (longest CDS per gene only)** in the directory: query/

-markdown
-Copy code
 - Query sequences must be CDS (not protein).
+- Only one representative CDS (longest isoform) per gene should be included.
 - Typically represents the focal species.

-3. Place **target CDS FASTA files** in the directory: targets/
+3. Place **target CDS FASTA files (longest CDS per gene only)** in the directory: targets/

-markdown
-Copy code
-- Target sequences must also be CDS.
+- Target sequences must be CDS.
+- Only one representative CDS (longest isoform) per gene should be included.
 - May include one or multiple comparison species.

 4. File naming requirements: